compilatio/moodle-plagiarism_compilatio/README.txt

 - Added the option to run analyses only on selected questions in quizzes
 - Added a score settings tab with the possibility to ignore score elements (AI, similarities, unrecognized languages) on all documents in the activity
 - Small front adjustments in Compilatio container
+- Fix warning and email not displayed in Compilatio activity settings

 v3.0.3
 - Fix php exception thrown in api.php